-Due to the imbalance between groundwater recharge and production since 1993, the Bunker Hill Basin's storage is 566,555 acre-feet below the level which is considered full for purposes of this investigation.
-This value is less than the 2016 report due to agencies purchase of State Water Project water for recharge.

-- During the ensuing water year (July 1, 2017 June 30, 2018), the Bunker Hill Basin could be recharged, with up to 743,003 acre-feet of water.
+- Due to the imbalance between groundwater recharge and production since 1993, the Bunker Hill Basin's storage is 486,185 acre-feet below the level which is considered full for purposes of this investigation.
+This value is more than the 2020 report due to the decreased availability of native and State Water Project water for recharge. - During the ensuing water year (July 1, 2021 June 30, 2022), the Bunker Hill Basin could be recharged, with up to 619,981 acre-feet of water.
 This recharge quantity would be needed to attain the 1993 storage level that is considered full.
-The Basin Technical Advisory Committee (BTAC) recommends a maximum of 265,700 acre-ft in Mill Creek and Santa Ana River Basins. - The District must continue to take all necessary steps to maintain and enhance its capability to conduct recharge operations.
+The Basin Technical Advisory Committee (BTAC) recommends a maximum of 282,000 acre-ft in Mill Creek and Santa Ana River Basins. - The District must continue to take all necessary steps to maintain and enhance its capability to conduct recharge operations.
 These steps may include maintenance and repair of existing, diversion facilities, canals, dikes, basins, roads, and other water recharge facilities.
 Additionally in December 2011 the District entered into a cooperative agreement with SBVMWD to enhance the recharge of the basin.
 This project will add significant new recharge facilities in the District's Santa Ana River Recharge Facilities.
 These facilities will be operated and maintained by the District.
-These improvements are required to ensure that the groundwater demands on the Basin, especially during drought periods, can be met. - The District should continue to work cooperatively in the collaborative planning for the Enhanced Recharge Program to plan, design, build and maintain facilities to expand the capabilities for recharge of waters that are developed as a result of water conservation due to the construction of Seven Oaks Dam (SOD). - The District has begun collaborative construction efforts with Valley to improve the capacities and delivery capabilities of the District's Upper Santa Ana River diverted water conveyance canals and spreading basins.
-The District should review the single zone of influence/benefit in 2016-2017 and revise if needed. - In 2015 the District Board of Directors approved an Engineering design to improve the sediment handling capabilities of the Mill Creek Diversion Structure.
-Operating and capital funds will be used to improve the structure. - In 2015 the District approved an MOU which would develop a groundwater sustainability council for the basins.
-The agencies within the Bunker Hill basins have been meeting or a regular basis and are in the process of agreeing on a cost share allocation model for the importation of additional State Project water when it is available.
+These improvements are required to ensure that the groundwater demands on the Basin, especially during drought periods, can be met.
+Construction for Phase 1A of the Enhanced Recharge Project is complete and the design process for Phase 1B is still in progress.

+- The District should continue to work cooperatively in the collaborative planning for the Enhanced Recharge Program to plan, design, build and maintain facilities to expand the capabilities for recharge of native and imported waters. - The District has begun collaborative construction efforts with SBVMWD to improve the capacities and delivery capabilities of the District's Upper Santa Ana River diverted water conveyance canals and spreading basins.
+The District should review the single zone of influence/benefit in the future and revise, if needed. - In 2015 the District Board of Directors approved an Engineering design to improve the sediment handling capabilities of the Mill Creek Diversion Structure.
+Operating and capital funds will be used to improve the structure. - The District approved a Groundwater Council Framework Agreement in February of 2018.
+The agencies within the Bunker Hill basin have agreed on a cost allocation model for the importation of additional State Project water when it is available through the council.
+The Groundwater Charge will be paid alternatively through this agreement for those agencies that have joined the Groundwater Council.